All Episodes

 And they're like, fuck yeah, double down.

-Like the Jordan Belfort thing.
+The Jordan Belfort thing.

-So, like, I personally, so this actually is something fairly important.
+So like, I personally, so this actually is something fairly important.

-So, obviously, first of all, I'm like I said, personal honor code, there are a lot of things I wouldn't do.
+So obviously, first of all, I'm like I said, personal honor code, there are a lot of things I wouldn't do.

 I also think this is another conversation, maybe there's little or no ultimate right or wrong in the sense that God is personal and will judge you in the next world.

-Well, Jordan Belfort, I think he went over the line with some of the penny stocks because a lot of them are just straight garbage, but it's worth remembering that a lot of what a lot of business is like this.
+With Jordan Belfort, I think he went over the line with some of the penny stocks because a lot of them are just straight garbage.

 They were mostly college athletes that are hired to make money for the firm.

-So, like it's exactly that environment on every trading floor.
+So like it's exactly that environment on every trading floor.

 They knew it was against the law.